FracktalWorks/IDEX-firmware/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-## Marlin 1.0.2-3

-This branch contains the latest tagged version of Marlin 1.0.x (1.0.2-3 – June 2022).
-Marlin 1.0.1 was the previous minor release tag (December 2014), and then any version of Marlin before we started tagging versions can be called Marlin 1.0.0.

-## Patches - 1.1.x Branch

-Although we are focused on Marlin 2.x, patches to fix bugs or make improvements to Marlin 1.1.x are still welcome!
-Patches should be submitted to the [Marlin 1.1.x bugfix](https://github.com/MarlinFirmware/Marlin/bugfix-1.1.x) branch, which we use for review and testing.
-Any patches under testing for Marlin 1.1.x will be found in the [bugfix-1.1.x branch](https://github.com/MarlinFirmware/Marlin/tree/bugfix-1.0.x).

-## Marlin 2.x
+## Marlin 2.1

-Marlin version 2 continues to support 8-bit AVR boards while adding support for 32-bit ARM.
-With several years of improvements, Marlin 2 is the best choice for old and new printers alike!
-It supports many more axes, extruders, and a wider variety of modern peripherals.
-Check the Issues and Pull Requests links on the right to to see what we are currently working on before submitting a new report.
+Marlin 2.1 continues to support both 32-bit ARM and 8-bit AVR boards while adding support for up to 9 coordinated axes and to up to 8 extruders.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).